Jin Boyang: 2016–2017 season: Second bronze at Worlds

+After the 2016 World Championships, Jin went to the United States to take footwork classes.
+He said about these classes "The footwork class was very tiring.
+During training, I had to squat with a shot put and control the balance of the body with my hands".

 Jin placed fifth at the 2016 Skate America and won silver at the 2016 Cup of China.
 He ranked seventh in the series standings and thus did not qualify for the 2016–2017 Grand Prix Final.
-Later in the season, at the Chinese National Championships, Jin placed second in the short program but rebounded in the free, and was able to win his fourth straight national title.
+Later in the season, at the Chinese National Championships, Jin placed second in the short program but rebounded in the free and was able to win his fourth straight national title.
 He was assigned to both the 2017 Four Continents Championships and the 2017 Asian Winter Games, where he finished 5th and 2nd, respectively.
+At the Four Continents Championships, he attempted a quad loop in competition for the first time.

-Jin repeated as world bronze medalist at the 2017 World Championships in Helsinki, achieving new personal bests in his short, free, and overall combined total scores.
-Finishing behind Hanyu and Uno, Jin was a part of the first All-Asian Men’s podium at a World Championship.
+Jin repeated as world bronze medalist at the 2017 World Championships in Helsinki, achieving new personal bests for his short program, free skate, and total score.
+He received 2.57 GOE for his quad Lutz attempt in the free skate and surpassed a total of 300 points for the first time.
+Finishing behind Hanyu and Shoma Uno, Jin was a part of the first all-Asian men’s podium at a World Championship.
+He said that he was "very satisfied" with his performance, calling his repeat bronze medal a "real bronze medal" because he won it based on his own abilities instead of by relying on other skaters making mistakes.
+Jin's program components score improved by ten points compared to the previous world championships, and he obtained a score of 8.71 in skating skills.